Blog

 Trustees are volunteers too

 It’s often overlooked that Trustees are by law, and by nature, volunteers.
 Without them, there simply wouldn’t be any charities.
-However, it is estimated that over half of all charities are looking for trustees at any one time and here at VODA, we are receiving an increasing number of requests from North Tyneside organisations who are looking for trustees and assistance to recruit them.
+However, it is estimated that over half of all charities are looking for trustees at any one time.
+At VODA, we are receiving an increasing number of requests from North Tyneside organisations who are looking for trustees and assistance to recruit them.

 So in the first in a series of articles aimed at helping groups and organisations understand trusteeship, we answer some of the most frequently asked questions around trusteeship.